akira-su/ps5-jb-guide/docs/updating-to-4.51.md

 ## What you need

 - A computer
-- An exFAT or FAT32 formatted USB storage device with ~1,1GB of free space
+- An exFAT formatted USB storage device with ~1,1GB of free space
 - The `PS5UPDATE.PUP` file corresponding to the firmware version you are trying to update to
   - [<i class="fas fa-download"></i> PS5UPDATE.PUP](https://archive.org/download/ps5-official-firmwares/System%20Firmwares/Firmware%2004.51.00/PS5UPDATE.PUP) (4.51)